SuperOfficeDocs/superoffice-docs/docs/en/onsite/install/server/ml-on-citrix.md

 ### Supporting groups that should (not) have MailLink

-The correct way to support a scenario where some users/groups should get the MailLink is to remove the registry keys mentioned below:
+The correct way to support a scenario where some users/groups should NOT get the MailLink in Outlook is to remove the following registry keys:

 [!include[Registry keys](includes/registry-keys.md)]